TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

    Description
          This must be loaded with the template-code.
-Usually this is done with a :ts:`FILE` cObject.
+Usually this is done with a :typoscript:`FILE` cObject.
 If it is not loaded with code, the object returns nothing.

          Example::